AllenInstitute/scrattch/README.md

 # scrattch
 ## **S**ingle-**c**ell **R**NA-seq **a**nalysis for **t**ranscriptomic **t**ype **ch**aracterization

 This is the umbrella package for the `scrattch` suite of R packages from the Allen Institute for Brain Science.
 It is modeled after the [`tidyverse`](https://www.tidyverse.org/) package.
-You can use `scrattch` to automatically install or update any of the underying packages.
+You can use `scrattch` to automatically install or update any of the underlying packages.

 <img src="https://github.com/user-attachments/assets/c6f3b081-8573-41da-a1ac-06343f9b22a2" width="200" />